bluewave-labs/checkmate/README.md

 ![dashboard](https://github.com/user-attachments/assets/252d6047-522b-4576-8f14-233510e464b8)

-Checkmate is an open source monitoring tool used to track the operational status and performance of servers and websites.
-It regularly checks whether a server/website is accessible and performs optimally, providing real-time alerts and reports on the monitored services' availability, downtime, and response time.
+This repository contains the **frontend** of Checkmate, an open-source, self-hosted monitoring tool for tracking server hardware, uptime, response times, and incidents in real time with beautiful visualizations.
+Checkmate regularly checks whether a server/website is accessible and performs optimally, providing real-time alerts and reports on the monitored services' availability, downtime, and response time.

 Checkmate also has an agent, called [Capture](https://github.com/bluewave-labs/capture), to retrieve data from remote servers.
 While Capture is not required to run Checkmate, it provides additional insigths about your servers' CPU, RAM, disk and temperature status.